makhowastaken/GWGBC_FW/HWv1_1/README.md

 # Hardware Version 1.1

 THIS SECTION OF THE REPO IS ONLY FOR V1.1 HARDWARE.
-If you have have V1.0 or newer, this firmware will NOT work on your device.
+If you have have V1.0 or any prototype devices, this firmware will NOT work on your device.
 No warranty, flash at your own risk, etc. etc. The firmware for the circuit that deals with updates is separate from the firmware for the rest of the device so a failed update is as easy to recover from as just attempting to update again.
 That being said, the firmware updates can be extremely tempermental.
 Sometimes it just works, sometimes it doesn't work no matter what and it just starts working again later.
 You have been warned.

-These devices started shipping with v0.9 firmware but I only have v1.02.
-Do NOT update your device if you think you may wish to roll back to v0.9 because until FP distributes the FW, this is not possible.

 My video on the v1.0 hardware which should have all the same features and functionality: